kvassAI/slate/source/includes/_products.md

 }
 ```

-Create a product is pretty good but how can you retrieve one of them?
+Creating a product is pretty good, but how can you retrieve one of them?
-Easy, you only need the product ID then you will receive all details about it.
+Easy.
+You only need the product ID to receive all details about it.

 Argument | Type | Description
 -------- | ---- | --------